stefanGT44/AngryHeads/README.md

 ## Overview
 A simple 2D 1v1 online platformer fighter game developed for pc and android with LibGDX and Kryonet for networking.<br>
-Players fight each other untill one of them dies, or untill the timer expires (the one with more HP wins).<br>
+Players fight each other until one of them dies, or until the timer expires (the one with more HP wins).<br>
 Character art and all animations are original and inspired by the PS2 game I-Ninja.

 ![Alt text](images/1.png?raw=true "")